top of page

 As a child of the '70s and '80s, I grew up with Star Wars and particularly the Star Wars 3.75-inch figure line from Kenner.
 Having acquired a fairly complete set once, I sold them all off in the late 80s in pursuit of other toys - to then collect nearly all of them again.
 Eventually, as I grew out of toys the collection was sold again with a couple of survivors by luck rather than judgment.

-Roll forward to the 90s and I started a POTF2 collection through to and including the Phantom Menace releases, but I got a bit bored of that and side-stepped slightly with a plan of picking up a set of the original Kenner releases.
-That focus fell by the wayside and the small handful of figures I had picked up were boxed away and partly forgotten.
+Roll forward to the 90s and I started a POTF2 collection through to and including the Phantom Menace releases, but I got a bit bored of that and sidestepped slightly with a plan of picking up a set of the original Kenner releases.
+That focus fell by the wayside, and the small handful of figures I had picked up were boxed away and partly forgotten.

-Nowadays I am a collector of the Star Wars Black Series, but I have found myself recently drawn back into the Kenner Vintage collecting - but with the knowledge that it is pretty unlikely I have the resources to pull together a complete set.
+Nowadays, I am a collector of the Star Wars Black Series, but I have recently found myself drawn back into the Kenner Vintage collecting - but with the knowledge that it is pretty unlikely I have the resources to pull together a complete set.
 At an Antiques Centre in Summer 2024 I was surprised to find several Vintage Star Wars figures at sub £10 and realized that while there are very expensive and sought-after Kenner figures, there are also many of these 40-year-old figures still in the wild, particularly across more common figures and those with a little - or indeed a lot of - play wear.

 And so I kicked off my Star Wars Vintage Rescue challenge, a way to expand my limited collection, ideally with figures that I find on my trips around the UK - allowing each purchase to represent a memory of an event I have attended or a store I've visited.